Bertogim/BepInEx.SplashScreen/README.md

 This fork is only tested with Lethal Company but it should work with other games

+## Got issues or feedback?
+Feel free to open an issue at https://github.com/Bertogim/BepInEx.SplashScreen/issues

 # BepInEx Loading Progress Splash Screen
 A BepInEx patcher that displays a loading screen on game startup with information about patchers and plugins being currently loaded.
 It's best suited for games where patchers and plugins take a long time to initialize.